-- Office premises are permitted with consent in the E3 Productivity Services zone only where they satisfy the provisions of CI6.21 of IWLEP 2011. - Residential flat building of which the parent term residential accommodation is listed as a prohibited land use in the E3 Productivity Services zone.
-However Section 6.22 in IWLEP 2022 (formally Clause 6.13 of MLEP 2011) permits residential flat buildings in certain circumstances.
+- Office premises are permitted with consent in the E3 Productivity Services zone. - Residential flat building of which the parent term residential accommodation is listed as a prohibited land use in the E3 Productivity Services zone.

+It is noted that the previous approval relied on Section 6.22 in IWLEP 2022 (formally Clause 6.13 of MLEP 2011) which permits residential flat buildings in certain circumstances.